Shubham876662/Kyelogger/README.md

-Python Keylogger (.exe)
+Python Keylogger Overview
-Overview

-This project is a Python-based keystroke logging program developed to understand keyboard event handling, file logging, timestamps, and executable deployment.
+This project is a Python-based keystroke logging program developed to understand keyboard event handling, file logging, timestamps, and keyboard input processing.
 The application captures keyboard input, appends timestamps, and stores the data in a text file.
-The Python script was converted into a Windows .exe for standalone execution.

 ⚠️ Educational Use Only
-This project is strictly for learning and experimentation on systems you own or have permission to use.
+This project is strictly for learning and experimentation on systems you own or have explicit permission to use.

 Features